hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/scratch.md

 For personal Scratch see [below](scratch.md#peronal-scratch)

 ## Workspace Scratch
-Each Workspace has a `$SCRATCH` space with the same access permissions like the permanant Workspace directory (using primary and secondary groups).
-The Workpsace can be accessed using `$SCRATCH` variable (after laoding the Workspace module).
+Each Workspace has a `$SCRATCH` space with the same access permissions like the permanent Workspace directory (using primary and secondary groups).
+The Workspace can be accessed using `$SCRATCH` variable (after loading the Workspace module).
 It will point to `/storage/scratch/<researchGroupID>/<WorkspaceID>`.
 Please use `$SCRATCH` to access it.

 ### personal Scratch